ajd12342/CS251-Battleship/README.md

       - Password: admin

  ## Guide to Start Playing
+ - Connect to the same local network on which your server is running.
  - Get the ip address of the server `<server_ip>`
  - Head to a browser and go to `<server_ip>:8000/`
  - Login with your existing credentials or create a new account